 Like the case of the S31, which is SK hynix’s first consumer SATA SSD, the P31 is the company’s retail NVMe.
 Before these two, SK hynix’s SSDs were available only as OEM storage inside popular computers such as those from Dell or Asus.

-As the world is slowing moving to PCIe 4.0, the new P31 is not, well, new.
+As the world is slowly moving to PCIe 4.0, the new P31 is not, well, new.
 In fact, it might be one of the last PCIe 3.0 drives on the market.
 But considering its stellar performance, plus the popularity of PCIe 3.0 motherboards, it’s arguably one of the best among its peers.

 In all, whether your computer is PCIe 4.0-ready or not, at around $135 for 1TB (or $75 for 500GB), or less than 15 cents per gig, this Gold P31 is an excellent buy.